 Therapeutic Massage vs Deep Tissue

 Therapeutic massage is a general term that describes any type of massage modality that helps relieve pain, reduce stress, and work on a specific problem—such as a frozen shoulder.
 People tend to assume therapeutic massage means deep tissue massage, and that they will get a very strong massage.
 But this is not always the case.
-Deep tissue massage is great at breaking down scar tissue and getting your blood circulating, but it may not be what you need on a particular day.
+Deep tissue massage is great for breaking down scar tissue and getting your blood circulating, but it may not be what you need on a particular day.
 A good therapist will apply the specific techniques and the right amount of pressure to address your need, and sometimes that’s a lighter touch.

 Types of Therapeutic Massage